b9Joker108/tantric_vaishnavism_and_english_translation_of_the_pancharatriya_sri_gautamiya_mahatantram/bibliography/bibliography_l_to_z_v1_25062025.md

 **Purport:**<br>
 The bibliography of this article, for its time, is a sublimation of scholarship.
 The article title is misleading as it also surveys North India.

+### NATH, S. ###

+* Nath, Samir (2002).
+‘Dictionary of Vedanta’.
+First edition.
+Delhi, India: Ivy Publishing House.
+ISBN 8178900564.
+Source: https://archive.org/details/dictionaryofvedantasamirnath_366_n (accessed: Sunday, July 21, 2024)

+**Purport:**<br>
 ...

+### NAYAR, K. ###

+* Nayar, Kamala Elizabeth (2004).
+‘Hayagriva in South India: Complexity and Selectivity of a Pan-Hindu Deity’.
+Leiden, The Netherlands: Koninklijke Brill NV.
+ISBN 9004137300.
+Source: https://archive.org/details/nayar-kamala-elizabeth-2004.-hayagriva-in-south-india-complexity-and-selectivity (accessed: Friday, September 27, 2024)

+**Purport:**<br>
+...

+### NAYAR, N. ###

+* Nayar, Nancy Ann (1992).
+‘Poetry as Theology: The Śrīvaiṣṇava Stotra in the Age of Rāmānuja’.
+Wiesbaden, Germany: Otto Harrassowitz.
+ISBN 9783447032551.
+(Note: This is a reworking of her 1990 dissertation accepted by Montreal University as advised on the copyright page of her book on Google Books.).

+**Purport:**<br>
+I wrote to the Montreal University Library on Friday, September 27, 2024, for assistance locating title and an electronic copy.
+As of Tuesday, July 8, 2025, I remember getting a curt response from MU. **TODO:** I still wish to secure a copy of this work.
+I have secured Nayar's dissertation that informed this monograph and tendered it to Archives for probity. **TODO:** Bibliographically file said dissertation in due course.

+### NEELIS, J. ###

+* Neelis, Jason (2011).
+‘Early Buddhist Transmission and Trade Networks: Mobility and Exchange Within and Beyond the Northwestern Borderlands of South Asia’.
+Dynamics in the History of Religion Vol. 2.
+With a Foreward by Volkhard Krech.
+Leiden, The Netherlands: Brill.
+ISBN 9789004181595 (hardback: alk. paper).
+Source: https://archive.org/details/neelis-jason-2011.-early-buddhist-transmission-trade-networks-mobility-exchange- (accessed: Monday, September 09, 2024)

+**Purport:**<br>
+...

+### NEKI, J. ###

+* Neki, Jaswant Singh (c.
+2013).
+‘Sahaj’ in Mann, J. S. & Sodhi, S. S. (eds. & comps.) (c.
+2013). *Concepts in Sikhism: Cognitive Psychology — Mind Map Approach to Understanding Sikhism for the Second Generation Sikh Children*.
+Halifax, Nova Scotia Canada: Independently/Self-published.
+(Note: There is a published edition available by Sapatrishi Publications, 2022, except it is credited with an additional editor and compiler, not evident in the undated PDF precursor, I have secured, who is named M. P. Singh.
+All three editor/compilers bear the title ‘Doctor’, which is worth noting.
+ISBN 9789394769083.
+I date the PDF as circa 2013, as an identical undated PDF to the one I secured, was uploaded to Scribd in that year.).
+Source: https://archive.org/details/mann-j.-s.-sodhi-s.-s.-eds.-comps.c-2013.-concepts-in-sikhism-cognitive-psycholo (accessed: Monday, July 15, 2024)

+**Purport:**<br>
+...

+### NELSON, L. ###

+* Nelson, Lance Edward (1986).
+‘Bhakti in Advaita Vedanta: A Translation and Study of Madhusudana Sarasvati’s Bhaktirasayana’.
+Ph.D. thesis.
+School of Graduate Studies.
+Hamilton, Ontario, Canada: McMaster University.
+Source: https://archive.org/details/nelson-lance-e.-1986.-bhakti-in-advaita-vedanta-a-translation-study-of-madhusuda (accessed: Tuesday, September 17, 2024)

+**Purport:**<br>
+...

+### NEMEC, J. ###

+* Nemec, John (2020).
+‘Innovation and Change in the Vale of Kashmir, circa 900–150 C. E.’ (pp. 283–320) in Goodall, Dominic; Hatley, Shaman; Isaacson, Harunaga & Raman, Srilata (eds.)
+(2020). *Shaivism and the Tantric Traditions: Essays in Honour of Alexis G.J.S.
+Sanderson*.
+Gonda Indological Studes Vol. 22.
+Leiden, The Netherlands: Koninklijke Brill.
+ISBN 9789004432802 (ebook).
+Source: https://archive.org/details/goodall-d.-hatley-s.-isaacson-h.-raman-s.-eds.-2020.-shaivism-and-the-tantric-tr (accessed: Friday, October 04, 2024)

+**Purport:**<br>
+By memory, Nemec is faculty at U. of Virg. **TODO:** Harvest his work.

+### NILAKANTA, K. ###

+* Nilakanta, Kallidaikurichi Aiyah (1956).
+‘An Historical Sketch of Shaivism’ (pp. 63–78) in Bhattacharyya, Haridas (ed.)
+(1956). *The Cultural Heritage of India: Vol. 4, The Religions*.
+With a Publisher’s Note by Swami Nityaswarupananda.
+With a Preface by Suniti Kumar Chatterji.
+With an Introduction by Bharataratna Bhagavan Das.
+(Note: First edition of 3 volumes published in 1937.
+Second edition of 5 volumes, revised and enlarged.).
+Calcutta, India: The Ramakrishna Mission Institute of Culture (Swami Nityaswarupananda).
+Source: https://archive.org/details/bhattacharyya-haridas-ed.-1956.-the-cultural-heritage-of-india-vol.-4-the-religions (accessed: Friday, August 16, 2024)

+**Purport:**<br>
+...

+...

 # O #

+### OBERHAMMER, G. ###

+* Oberhammer, Gerhard (1977).
+‘An Unknown Source in Shankara’s Refutation of the Pancharatra’ (pp. 221–233) in the *Annals of the Bhandarkar Oriental Research Institute: Diamond Jubilee Volume*, Vol. 58/59, 1977–1978.
+Pune, Maharashtra, India: Bhandarkar Oriental Research Institute (BORI).
+Source: https://archive.org/details/oberhammer-gerhard-1977.-an-unknown-source-in-shankaras-refutation-of-the-pancharatra (accessed: Friday, September 06, 2024)

+**Purport:**<br>
+...

+* Oberhammer, Gerhard (1994).
+‘Revelation History as Text: Religious Hermeneutic Remarks on the Phenomenon in Hindu Tradition \[German: Offenbarungsgeschichte als Text: Religionshermeneutische Bemerkungen zum Phänomen in Hinduistischer Tradition]’.
+Publications of the De Nobili Research Library.
+Occasional Papers Vol. 5.
+(In German.).
+Vienna, Austria: Gerold & Co (Institut für Indologie der Universität Wien, Sammlung De Nobili).
+ISBN 3900271240, ISBN 9783900271244.

+**Purport:**<br>
+I could not locate either an ebook or a scanned PDF of this work and as it significantly treats the Pancharatra, I purchased a secondhand edition on Wednesday August 21, 2024.
+I am not literate in the German, but I needsmust make my way through the literary endeavour with comportment.

+* Oberhammer, Gerhard (ed.).
+(1998a).
+‘Studies in Hinduism II (2): Miscellanea to the Phenomenon of Tantras’.
+Austrian Academy of Sciences, Philosophical-Historical Class 662.
+Contributions to the Cultural and Intellectual History of Asia №28.
+‘Vienna, Austria: Austrian Academy of Sciences Press \[German: Wien: Osterreichischen Akademie der Wissenschaften].
+ISBN 9783700127543.
+Source: https://archive.org/details/studiesinhindusimmiscellaneatothephenomenonoftantrasgerhardoberhammerarticles_876_v (accessed: Friday, September 27, 2024)

+**Purport:**<br>
+...

+* Oberhammer, Gerhard (1998b).
+‘Observations on the “History of Revelation” of the Parama-Samhita \[German: Beobachtungen zur “Offenbarungsgeschichte” der Parama-Samhita]’ (pp. 21–41) (in German) in Oberhammer, Gerhard (ed.).
+(1998a). *Studies in Hinduism II (2): Miscellanea to the Phenomenon of Tantras*.
+Austrian Academy of Sciences, Philosophical-Historical Class 662.
+Contributions to the Cultural and Intellectual History of Asia №28.
+‘Vienna, Austria: Austrian Academy of Sciences Press \[German: Wien: Osterreichischen Akademie der Wissenschaften].
+ISBN 9783700127543.
+Source: https://archive.org/details/studiesinhindusimmiscellaneatothephenomenonoftantrasgerhardoberhammerarticles_876_v (accessed: Friday, September 27, 2024)

+**Purport:**<br>
+...

+### OBERHAMMER, G.; *et al.* ###

+* Oberhammer, Gerhard & Mesquita, Roque (eds.)
+(1993).
+‘Proceedings of the 8th World Sanskrit Conference, Vienna, 1990’.
+Wiener Zeitschrift für die Kunde Südasiens und Archiv für Indische Philosophie: Vol. Band 36, 1992.
+‘Publishing House of the Austrian Academy of Sciences \[German: Verlag der Österreichischen Akademie der Wissenschaften]: Vienna \[German: Wien], Austria.
+ISBN 3700120869.
+Source: https://archive.org/details/oberhammer-g.-mesquita-r.-eds.-1993.-proceedings-of-8th-world-sanskrit-conference-vienna-1990 (accessed: Sunday, August 18, 2024)

+**Purport:**<br>
+...

+### O'BRIEN, B. ###

+* O’Brien, Barbara (2018).
+‘An Explanation of Upaya in Buddhism’ in *Learn Religions [online]*, March 20, 2018 (updated).
+Source: https://www.learnreligions.com/upaya-skillful-or-expedient-means-450018 (accessed: Monday, July 22, 2024).
+Source: https://archive.org/details/o-brien-barbara-2018.-an-explanation-of-upaya-in-buddhism (accessed: Monday, July 22, 2024)

+**Purport:**<br>
+...

 ...

 # P #